joinpursuit/Pursuit-Core-iOS/networking-concurrency-apis/post-requests/README.md

 Without authorization, anyone would be able to write information to your account.
 For example, anyone could post a status to your Facebook account.
 </details>

-Most popular APIs use OAuth 2.0 as their form of authentication.
+Many popular APIs use OAuth 2.0 as their form of authentication.
 Some APIs use Basic Auth.
-Today, we will look at a Basic Auth API.
+Today, we will look at an API that uses an API Key.

 # 2. URLRequest